Anushaedubilli/Girl-script/README.md

 1. Player 1 is represented by 'X' (Blue) and Player 2 (or AI) is represented by 'O' (Green).

-2. Controls:Use the mouse to draw lines by clicking near the sides of the boxes.
+2. Use the mouse to draw lines by clicking near the sides of the boxes.

 3. When a player completes the fourth side of a box, they earn a point and get an additional turn.